Albapj01/IP/README.md

 # IP

-My first programming exercises in the subject of IP.
+My first programming exercises in the IP subject in the first year of Computer Engineering.